This is a fully integrated programme between Law and Spanish. You will study the Law of Northern Ireland as well as aspects of Spanish Law.

 Offers are normally made on the basis of 3 A-levels.
 The offer for repeat applicants is set in terms of 3 A-Levels only and is normally the same as that asked from the first time applicants.
 Grades may be held from the previous year.

 Applicants offering two A-levels and one BTEC Subsidiary Diploma/National Extended Certificate (or equivalent qualification), or one A-level and a BTEC Diploma/National Diploma (or equivalent qualification) will also be considered.
-Offers will be made in terms of the overall BTEC grade(s) awarded.
+Offers will be made in terms of performance in individual BTEC units rather than the overall BTEC grade(s) awarded.
 Please note that a maximum of one BTEC Subsidiary Diploma/National Extended Certificate (or equivalent) will be counted as part of an applicant’s portfolio of qualifications.
 Subject specific requirements must also be met The normal GCSE profile will be expected.

 Applicants offering other qualifications, such as, International Baccalaureate, Irish Leaving Certificate or an Access course, will also be considered, provided that subject specific requirements can be met.

 For applicants offering the Irish Leaving Certificate, please note that performance at Junior Certificate is taken into account and at the end of last year’s application cycle, the Junior Cert profile was a minimum of 2A and 4B grades.

 The information provided in the personal statement section and the academic reference together with predicted grades are noted however, these are not the final deciding factors as to whether or not a conditional offer can be made.
 However, they may be reconsidered in a tie break situation in August.

 A-level General Studies and A-level Critical Thinking would not normally be considered as part of a three A-level offer and, although they may be excluded where an applicant is taking 4 A-level subjects, the grade achieved could be taken into account if necessary in August.